Prevention and rehabilitation

 This report showcases how Police and Crime Commissioners (PCCs) across England and Wales are tackling addictions by breaking drug supply chains, improving treatment and recovery services, and reducing demand through prevention and education, in line with the From Harm to Hope drug strategy.

-The Prevention and Children and Young People (CYP) portfolio represents APCC members at a national level to influence legislation, policy, and funding decisions concerning prevention and the wellbeing of children and young people.
-We also collaborate with national partners on members’ behalf.
+The APCC works to influence legislation, policy and funding decisions concerning crime prevention and the wellbeing of children and young people.

-The APCC supports members in providing local leadership and implementing evidence-based practices on issues related to prevention and the needs of children and young people.
-This programme of work is designed to ensure that PCCs and OPCCs are well-equipped to enhance their responses to children, young people, and preventive measures, contributing to safer communities and better outcomes for young people.
+We support members in providing local leadership and implementing evidence-based practices so that PCCs and their offices (OPCCs) are well equipped to enhance their responses.
+PCCs employ preventive measures that contribute to safer communities and better outcomes for children and young people.

-We support PCCs in their work with local partners in areas relating to vulnerability such as social care, mental health, drug and alcohol addiction, homelessness, and police custody.
-We advocate on behalf of PCCs to ensure local notable practice is brought to the attention of national partners and parliamentarians.
+We also support PCCs in their work with local partners in areas relating to vulnerability.
+These include; social care, mental health, drug and alcohol addiction, homelessness and police custody.
+We advocate on behalf of PCCs to ensure that notable local practice is brought to the attention of national partners and parliamentarians.

 “On behalf of the public, PCCs are determined to maintain an unwavering focus on preventing crime, to protect people and communities and, by holding police forces to account, improve public trust and confidence in them.” – APCC’s Joint Leads for Prevention, Clare Moody, PCC for Avon and Somerset, and Jonathan Ash-Edwards, PCC for Hertfordshire

-The APCC will work closely with the Home Office and national stakeholders to ensure that PCCs are integral to the policy of this work and the voice of PCCs is clearly articulated to decision-makers.
+The APCC works closely with the Home Office and national stakeholders to ensure that PCCs are integral to the policy relating to this work and that the voice of PCCs is clearly articulated to decision makers.

 Clare Moody